Doctor insights on:

 - Pain in groin after hip replacement

-- Groin pain after hip replacement surgery
+- Knee pain after total hip replacement surgery

-- Pain in hip after hip replacement surgery
+- Thigh pain after hip replacement

 - Groin pain after total hip replacement